Daniel Hoffman on Elizabeth McFarland

 As the poetry editor of the Ladies Home Journal from 1948-1962, Elizabeth McFarland, "published some 900 poems by authors like Maxine Kumin, Randall Jarrell, W. H. Auden, John Updike, Anne Morrow Lindbergh, and Marianne Moore," as an article in the New York Times noted in 2005.

 Daniel Hoffman's essay, available as a pdf below, recounts this period in McFarland's life as both an editor and a poet herself.
-Hoffman's essay was originally published as the introduction to Over the Summer Water, a collection of poems by Farland, from which the two poems below appear.
+Hoffman's essay was originally published as the introduction to Over the Summer Water, a collection of poems by Farland, from which the poem below appears.

 Read the essay.